 Getting your Trinity Audio player ready...

-5 marketing metrics to track
+The 5 marketing metrics that matter

-The 5 metrics to marketing success this year
+The 5 must-track metrics for marketing success

-Metric #1: Strive for 7X Impressions
+Metric #1: Aim for 7X Impressions

 Keep track of your monthly digital impressions | Critical marketing metrics

-Add up all of your organic impressions from Google Search Console and any paid advertising impressions.
 To determine if you’re achieving a 7X success rate, divide total impressions by your target audience size.

 Metric #2: Strive for 10x leads